Lung Cancer: Newly Diagnosed

 Coping with fear

-Working with your healthcare team
+Working with your health care team

-You will likely have different types of healthcare providers on your healthcare team.
+You will likely have different types of health care providers on your health care team.
 These might include:

 They'll help you through each of the steps you'll take before, during, and after treatment.
 Your team will let you know what tests you need and the results of those tests.
 They'll guide you in making treatment decisions and help prepare you and your loved ones for what's ahead.